pavanpower8897/HighLevel/Books/DIA/Transactions.md

 If I define my transaction correctly and my starting state is valid, the database's transactional guarantees help me move safely to another valid state.

+What is Consistency ?
+In d systems Consistency is a concept which explains how quickly we can fetch the results which we have written, S con -> Once the data has updated, We always see the latest update results E con -> Eventually we will be able to see but not immediate

+CAP Theorem
+Can we acheive C, A by giving up P ?
+Giving up P means there shouldnt be any network tolerance that means we cant power the system using multiple servers which effects the scalability like
+As we are forced to power it using single server

+Above example can be applicable only to databases or application servers aswell ?

+What is isolation ?
+Isolation in the sense of ACID means that concurrently executing transactions are isolated from each other: they cannot step on each other’s toes.
+The classic database textbooks formalize isolation as serializability, which means that each transaction can pretend that it is the only transaction running on the entire database.
+The database ensures that when the transactions have committed, the result is the same as if they had run serially (one after another), even though in reality they may have run con‐ currently

+Ex: Two clients who are trying to increment same record, Then we can see incorrect count values

+Dynamodb aswell provides isolation gurantees

+Like if when updating the items
+Even when concurrent requests lands parllely , It will execute them serially inorder to acheive the valid state
+UpdateExpression:
+SET counter = counter + :counterValue,
+    balance = balance - :balanceValue

+But is it only true for increment/decremetnals operatiosn ?
+No we can also acheive this on normal fields updates liek status etc but we need to use condition writes

+"Once APPROVED, nobody should be able to change it back to REJECTED."

+then you need an additional concurrency-control mechanism, such as a ConditionExpression:

+ConditionExpression:
+status = :pending
+Otherwise based on the ordering simiply status will be overrided

+ncrement/decrement is just one common concurrency problem.

+Isolation matters whenever concurrent operations access overlapping data:

+Operation	Concurrency concern
+counter += 1	Lost updates
+status = APPROVED	Conflicting writes stock -= 1	Overselling
+balance -= 100	Concurrent balance changes
+SET field = X	Last-write-wins conflicts (Database overides based on the ordering) Multiple items	Cross-item consistency